hypercube1024/firefly/_docs/firefly-guide.md

 </tr>
 <tr>
 	<td>poolQueueSize</td>
 	<td>The queue to use for holding tasks before they are executed.
 This queue will hold only the Runnable tasks submitted by the  execute method.
-The default queue size is 50000.</td>
+The default queue size is 0, that means the thread pool uses the LinkedTransferQueue.
+If the queue size greater than 0, it uses ArrayBlockingQueue</td>
 </tr>
 <tr>
 	<td>poolKeepAliveTime</td>